aptech/docs/docs/data-management/data-cleaning.rst

               Good           4
           Excellent          5

 Setting categorical variable labels
 ++++++++++++++++++++++++++++++++++++++++

-:func:`setColLabels` allows you to add or modify the labels of categorical variables.
+The :func:`setColLabels` procedure allows you to add or modify the labels of categorical variables.

-The :func:`setColLabels` procedure changes the current type of the column to a categorical variable.
+It changes the current type of the column to a categorical variable.

 Convert a column from a matrix to a categorical variable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^